SabaTsomaia/Rock-Paper-Scissors/README.md

 Use As you Want and As you Wish

-Made With html & css And pure javascript
+Made With html & css And javascript